-Back at the start of 2018, just as the US was initiating a slew of tariffs on goods from China and Europe, the federal government also set in place a 30% tariff on imported solar panels.
+Back in early 2018, just as the US was initiating a slew of tariffs on goods from China and Europe, the federal government also set in place a 30% tariff on imported solar panels.
 With companies already looking for ways to increase efficiency and reduce soft costs in a competitive solar market, this price uncertainty added to the complexities of business planning.
-Now that a year under the tariff has gone by and the tax rate is changing, let's look at how that tariff played a role in solar panel prices and what you can expect for solar panel pricing going forward.
+Now that a year under the tariff has gone by and the tax rate is changing, let’s look at how that tariff played a role in solar panel prices and what you can expect for solar panel pricing going forward.

 The tariff–essentially a government tax–on solar panels took effect on February 1, 2018 at a rate of 30%.
 The tariff was designed to be steep at first–30% in the first year–before tapering to 25% in the second year, 20% in the third year, and 15% in the fourth year.
 In each of these years, the first 2.5 gigawatts worth of panels that a single importer brings into the country will be exempt from the tariff.

 You may not have noticed these tariffs increasing the price of solar panels in 2018, in part thanks to the collapse of prices in the Chinese solar panel industry right as the tariffs went into effect.
 China is the largest source of imported solar panels for the US, and solar panel prices tumbled by 30% in 2018–enough to offset the cost of the tariffs for the US solar industry.

 The taper to a 25% tariff rate kicked in on February 1, 2019, further lowering the price of solar panels for your team.
 However, you may find the price of solar panels remaining relatively steady compared to 2018 as the Chinese solar industry consolidates and the base price of imported solar panels rebounds by up to 10-15%.